sudopseudocode/portfolio-website/README.md

-# Web Portfolio
+# sarabeth-portfolio

-Serverless Portfolio for Full Stack Software Engineer.
-Powered by React, Contentful, and AWS S3 & Cloudfront.
+Serverless Portfolio for an Opera Singer, powered by Gatsby + React, Contentful and Netlify + AWS Lambda.